 But it is rare for a dog to suffer from a long-term state of depression compared to the clinical depression exhibited by people.

-Whether the problem is a pet parent leaving for work or the loss of an animal companion, we know that pets, and dogs in particular, can exhibit behavioral changes consistent with depression.
+Whether the problem is a pet parent leaving for work causing separation anxiety or the loss of an animal companion, we know that pets, and dogs in particular, can exhibit behavioral changes consistent with depression.